tm4roon/survey/README.md

 # Survey on Natural Language Processing

 > "It takes all the running you can do, to keep in the same place."
+> Red Queen - Through the Looking-Glass, and What Alice Found There
 <br>

 ## List